maneerlik/kotlin-koans/README.md

 <a name="lambdas"></a>
 ### Lambdas
-Kotlin supports functional programming.
+:label: Kotlin supports functional programming.
 Learn about <a href="https://kotlinlang.org/docs/lambdas.html#lambda-expressions-and-anonymous-functions">lambdas</a> in Kotlin.

 Pass a lambda to the <a href="https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/any.html">`any()`</a> function to check if the collection contains an even number.
 The any function gets a predicate as an argument and returns true if at least one element satisfies the predicate.
 ```Kotlin